daedmaet187/devops-task-server-stats/README.md

 https://roadmap.sh/projects/server-stats

 # Introduction
-This a bash script to can analyse basic server performance stats.
+This a bash script which can analyse basic server performance stats using awk and top.

 1. Uptime
 2. Total CPU usage